mendix/docs/content/developerportal/operate/trends.md

 ### <a name="Trends-dbdiskstatsiops"></a>5.10 Database Node Disk I/Os

-The Disk IO statistics show the number of disk read and write operations that are done from and to the disk storage.
+The Disk I/O statistics show the *number* of disk read and write operations that are done from and to the disk storage.
 It does not show the amount of data that was transferred.

 ![](attachments/trends/db-disk-ios.png)

 ### <a name="Trends-dbload"></a>5.11 Database Node Load

 This value is commonly used as a general indication for overall server load that can be monitored and alerted upon.

+![](attachments/trends/db-load.png)

 The load value is a composite value, calculated from a range of other measurements, as shown in the other graphs on this page.
 When actually investigating high server load, this graph alone is not sufficient.

-![](attachments/trends/db-load.png)

 ### <a name="Trends-dbdiskstatslatency"></a>5.12 Database Node Disk Latency

 The disk latency graph shows the average waiting times for disk operations to complete.

+![](attachments/trends/db-disk-latency.png)

 Interpreting the values in this graph should be done in combination with the other disk stats graphs, and while having insight in the type of requests that done.
 Sequential or random reads and writes can create a different burden for disk storage.

-![](attachments/trends/db-disk-latency.png)

 ### <a name="Trends-dbdiskstatsutilization"></a>5.13 Database Node Disk Utilization

 Disk utilization shows the percentage of time that the disk storage is busy processing requests.
-This graph should be interpreted in combination with other graphs, like CPU iowait, disk iops, and number of running requests.
-For example, a combination of a moderate number of IO operations, low amount of disk throughput, visible cpu iowait, filled up memory disk cache, and reports of long running database queries in the application log could point to a shortage of system memory for disk cache that leads to repeated random reads from disk storage.

 ![](attachments/trends/db-disk-utilization.png)

+This graph should be interpreted in combination with other graphs, like CPU iowait in [Database Node CPU Usage](#Trends-dbcpu), [Application Node Disk I/Os](#Trends-appdiskstatsiops), and [Number of Handled External Requests](#appmxruntimerequests).

+For example, a combination of a moderate number of IO operations, low disk throughput, visible cpu iowait, full memory disk cache, and reports of long running database queries in the application log could point to a shortage of system memory for disk cache that leads to repeated random reads from disk storage.

 {{% alert type="info" %}}